Polcat000/Help-App/README.md

 Help! is an app that displays emergency information for users that are registered in our database.

+This app has been deployed to Heroku. :point_right:    [Help!](https://code-louisville-help-app.herokuapp.com/ "Giddyup!")

 # Setting up

 To run locally: